- Beach Vibes

 One of the most iconic ways to do this is a gulet boat trip.
 Gulets are classic wooden yacht, traditionally two-masted.
 They’re especially associated with Turkey, but you can find them in Croatia and Greece as well.

 Since I only had two days for the sailing part of my itinerary, I had trouble finding the right boat and itinerary fit—finding a 2-day boat trip in Turkey seemed impossible!
 I ultimately chose to sail with a host off Airbnb.
 I was sailing alone, but the boat could have held up to four guests.
-Here is the listing for the boat that I rented (and you can use this link to get $40 off your first Airbnb booking).
+Here is the listing for the boat that I rented.
+[2022 note: Sadi has taken a break for a couple years but is hoping to buy a new boat sometime in 2022]

 You might also like: 9 Sunscreens I Swear By for Travel